Our core team of instructors bring over 200 years of aircraft maintenance experience to the classroom. Meet some of our instructors below.

 Max holds an A&P license along with a B.S. degree in Professional Aeronautics-Safety from Embry-Riddle Aeronautical University.
 Max retired from Delta in 2020 after 31 years of service with the airline.
 Max resides with his wife Kathy in Sharpsburg, Georgia.
 They have two grown sons who are both pilots.

-Phil is available to teach the following classes:
+Paul is available to teach the following courses:

 Wayne comes to AMT with over 40 years of diversified aviation experience.
 His background in the US Air Force, Part 145 facilities and Part 121 air carrier companies ranges from line maintenance to aircraft systems & OJT training to supervision of training, course development and vendor audits.
 As well as on-site training, he is proficient with virtual training through Zoom and Go to Meeting as well.